Farsit-007/Assignment-9/README.md

 • Sticky Header Navigation:

-   Enjoy a convenient sticky header featuring Home, Gallery, and About sections for easy navigation throughout the site.
+   Enjoy a convenient sticky header featuring Home, Gallery, and About sections for easy navigation throughout the site.Also have the login routes and the Register in the login routes.

 • Public and Private Routes:

-     Access public routes like Home, Gallery, and About Us.
+     Access public routes like Home, Gallery,About Us  and Login.
      Private routes such as User Profile, Update Profile, and Contact Us are exclusively available to registered users.

 • Slider and Estate Cards: